Administrative Support Assistant

 Prior to coming to Florida State University, Delp was a Professor and Chair of the Department of Applied Physiology and Kinesiology at the University of Florida, a Professor and Vice Chair in the Division of Exercise Physiology at the West Virginia University School of Medicine, and a faculty member in the Department of Health and Kinesiology at Texas A&M University.

 Dr. Michael Delp’s research is primarily focused on understanding the effects of physical activity on the cardiovascular system and, more specifically, the microcirculation.
 To accomplish this goal, his laboratory has used exercise training to investigate the effects of high levels of physical activity on cardiovascular function, while aging, microgravity (simulated and actual) and type II diabetes have been used as models where low levels of physical activity is a key component of the condition.
 According to the American Heart Association, physical inactivity is a major risk factor for developing coronary artery disease, stroke and peripheral vascular disorders.
 It also contributes to other risk factors, including obesity, high blood pressure, low levels of HDL cholesterol, and diabetes.
 Work from the Delp laboratory has focused on the full spectrum of physical activity on smooth muscle and endothelial cell function of resistance arteries, and how activity-related alterations in vasomotor function alters control of arterial pressure and tissue perfusion.
-The specific areas of investigation include the following:

 - The effects of aging and exercise training on vascular control mechanisms in skeletal muscle.